jeroenvdmbrugge/MM0001-Operation-Mind-Shield-WebApp/README.md

 ## Intended Uses & Limitations

-This app and its underlying model are intended for experimental purposes only and should by no means be used for medical diagnoses or decisions.
+This app and its underlying model are intended for experimental purposes only and should not be used for medical diagnoses or decisions.